 LSCR was founded in 1994, when Carol Christ (then Provost) and Eric Broque (the College's chief administrator), realized the increasing importance of computing to the College.
 They hired the first L&S director of computing, Sam Scalise, and asked him to develop the first L&S Computing Plan.
 Sam met with all L&S departments to determine their computing needs, and identified computing support for administrative staff as the most pressing issue.
 A cost-sharing arrangement was worked out to help departments get the support they needed without breaking the bank, and LSCR's administrative staff support was born.
 (Our current service most closely related to that initial offering is our Annual Desktop Support plan, which is still the single largest part of our business).
 LSCR also provided a Gopher server (which soon became a Web server), an email server, a calender server (Meeting Maker), and nightly backups to our customers (using Retrospect).

-In 2007 we began a long-term strategic planning process, which resulted in a change in how we provide support; in 2009, we assigned each department a single person (termed a "partner") who is their lead person responsible for all IT needs.
+In 2007 we began a long-term strategic planning process, which resulted in a change in how we provide support; in 2009, we assigned each department a single person who is their lead person responsible for all IT needs.
 In most cases the partner is located within the department or in the same building.

 In 2012 we transitioned to a new Comprehensive Desktop Support model, where all departmental staff and/or faculty are supported on an annual, per-FTE basis.
 This change allows us to provide more thorough support for departmental needs, while allowing for predictability of costs and expenses both for customers and for LSCR.
 This represented the culmination of five years of strategic planning, and was intended to put LSCR in position to continue serving departmental needs as conditions evolved.